What you need for Scottish Winter Climbing

 Wicking boxers or underpants.
 Patagonia Capilene are my favourites.

 Waterproof Over-trousers.
 In my experience wearing softshell trousers results in wet pants.
 I don't go out on the hill without waterproof over trousers.
-It's worth getting a pair with side zips so you can vent on the walk in.
-Alpkit Nautilus work great.
+Make sure they're cut well enough to move your legs without restriction.

-Thin Fleece ideally with a hood and thumb loops - The Alpkit Griffon is excellent, and great value too.
-A Patagonia R1 hoody is the Rolls Royce option here.
+Thin Fleece ideally with a hood and thumb loops - Patagonia R1 hoody is the Rolls Royce option here.

-Insulated mid layer jacket or vest - Alpkit Katabatic Jacket or Patagonia Nano Air Jacket/Vest.
+Windproof mid layer jacket - Something Patagonia Nano Air Hoody.

 Waterproof Jacket.
 A burly waterproof Jacket is essential for Scottish Winter Climbing.
-Large chest pockets are handy for stashing spare gloves and snacks.
-Alpkit's Definition or Mountain Equipment's Tupilak are great options.
+Large chest pockets are handy for stashing spare gloves, map and snacks.
+Mountain Equipment's Tupilak is a great option.

-Belay Jacket - Mountain Equipment Fitzroy is perfect for Scottish winter.
+Belay Jacket - Mountain Equipment Fitzroy or Patagonia DAS Light Hoody is perfect for Scottish winter.

 Beanie hat or powerstretch balaclava.
 If your fleece doesn't have a hood a balaclava is essential.